 As we’ve noted before, however, a panel’s country of manufacture is not usually the most important consideration for someone going solar.
 Instead, most people will find a balance between cost and quality, with a panel’s country of manufacture being a secondary consideration – a possible deal-breaker.
 For some homeowners, the importance of energy independence is a major factor when considering what brand of panels they would prefer.
 Though we at EnergySage support American companies and sustainability of the U.S. nation, we do recommend getting advice from your installer and considering their suggestions.
 After all, they will have the most up to date experience with long term efficiency, maintenance and durability of various solar panel brands and will also know which models are most popular on the market.

-Also notable is the fact that not every company that made the IHS list has a significant share of the US residential solar power market.
+A big part of calculating solar panel quality is understanding the metrics and factors that determine it such as module efficiency and performance.
+Check out this solar panel analysis to better understand significant characteristics that will impact your solar panel performance.
+Also notable is the fact that not every company that made this list has a significant share of the US residential solar power market.

 Three Tips for Solar Shoppers

-Shopping for solar is a lengthy process that should include a lot of research.
-Amidst that research process should be a thorough consideration of every option available to you and every installer that serves your area.
-Of course, in order to find the small contractors that are not on billboard ads or in TV commercials, you’ll need to use an installer network like EnergySage.
-If you’d like to get some free quotes from pre-screened installers in your state or even town, register your property on our Solar Marketplace – homeowners who get 3 or more quotes can expect to save $5,000 to $10,000 on their solar installation.
+To find the smaller contractors that typically offer lower prices, you’ll need to use an installer network like EnergySage.
+You can receive free quotes from vetted installers local to you when you register your property on our Solar Marketplace – homeowners who get 3 or more quotes can expect to save $5,000 to $10,000 on their solar panel installation.

-The bigger isn’t always better premise is one of the main reasons we strongly recommend that homeowners consider every option available to them, not just the brand big enough to pay for the most advertising.
-In residential solar, a handful of large companies control most of the market, and their business model is based on the assumption that homeowners won’t bother to shop around.
-On the contrary, small installers on EnergySage are aware that they are not the only company offering you a quote and thus they often offer lower prices to stay competitive.
-If you have quotes from some of the big installers in solar, make sure you compare those bids with quotes from local installers in your area to ensure you don’t overpay for solar.
+The bigger isn’t always better mantra is one of the main reasons we strongly encourage homeowners to consider all of their solar options, not just the brands large enough to pay for the most advertising.
+A recent report by the U.S. government found that large installers are $2,000 to $5,000 more expensive than small solar companies.
+If you have offers from some of the big installers in solar, make sure you compare those bids with quotes from local installers to ensure you don’t overpay for solar.

-Comparing all your equipment options is key
+3. Comparing all your equipment options is just as important

-For any homeowner in the early stage of solar shopping that would just like a ballpark estimate for a solar installation, try our Solar Calculator that offers up front cost and long term savings estimates based on your location and roof type.
-For those looking to get quotes from local installers today, check out our quote comparison platform.
+For any homeowner in the early stage of shopping for solar that would just like a ballpark estimate for an installation, try our Solar Calculator that offers upfront cost and long-term savings estimates based on your location and roof type.
+For those looking to get quotes from local contractors today, check out our quote comparison platform.